-The concept of final customers with a consumption capacity greater than 600 GWh
+The concept of final customers with a consumption capacity greater than 600 GWh/y

-For the purposes of REMIT, the definition of 'final customer' draws on the relevant definition in Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 on common rules for the internal market for electricity, and Directive 2009/73/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in natural gas.
-These Directives define a final customer as "a customer purchasing electricity or natural gas for his own use".
-11
+For the purposes of REMIT, the definition of 'final customer' draws on the relevant definition in the Directive (EU) 2019/944, and the Recast Gas Directive concerning common rules for the internal market in natural gas.
+These Directives define a final customer as a customer purchasing electricity or natural gas or hydrogen for his own use.

-Article 2(5) of REMIT clarifies the notion of 'consumption capacity' relevant for the understanding of the scope of REMIT:
+Article 2(5) of REMIT clarifies the notion of 'consumption capacity' relevant for the understanding of the scope of REMIT: 'Consumption capacity' means the consumption of a final customer of either electricity,